bbauska/CAD101en/README.md

 The DOM level 2 adds the carriage returns, tabs, and spaces, sometimes referred to as \"white space\".

-In this section (part 6), you learned:
+In this section, you learned:

 -   The document object model (DOM) is the programming interface between HTML or XHTML and JavaScript.